Skip to content

 • first target: codex-runtime

-• first runtime: go
+• first language: go

 • first readiness gate: validate --strict